-- homeware and furniture distribution centre, including the installation of a 550KW solar PV system as part of the Group's efforts to increase its energy - Occupied a new fabric distribution centre to support growing local manufacturing - Expanded distribution capability to support Sneaker Factory growth.
+- Redesigned and expanded our Midrand homeware and furniture distribution centre, including the installation of a 550KW solar PV system as part of the Group's efforts to increase its energy - Occupied a new fabric distribution centre to support growing local manufacturing - Expanded distribution capability to support Sneaker Factory growth.

 - > Started construction for the Riverfields distribution centre in Gauteng.
 This distribution centre enables key capabilities for fast response to both stores and our e-commerce customers.
 The centralisation of these capabilities further enhance supply chain efficiencies through scale.
-Careful consideration has been made to ensure that this distribution centre has been designed - and built as an EDGE-certified green - Insourced the distribution of beauty products for greater business efficiency.
-Successfully piloted and implemented a new transport model in Durban improving speed - Tested and piloted distribution centre and store receiving processes using RFID technology for better accuracy and stock - Launched BashDelivery as a last-mile courier for TFG online orders, which is a fast, low-cost in-house delivery resource with better service and improved end-to-end control.
+Careful consideration has been made to ensure that - this distribution centre has been designed and built as an EDGE-certified green building.

+for greater business efficiency.
+Successfully piloted and implemented a new transport model in Durban improving speed